1fatmayz/capstone/README.md

 This script:

-* Generates embeddings from query images
+* Converts query images into embeddings
 * Searches Qdrant
 * Returns Top-K matches
-* Applies recognition thresholds
+* Applies threshold and gap logic
+* Prints whether the face is known or unknown

 Default settings: